SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Panda Research is an online survey panel.

-If you go to the Better Business Bureau (BBB), you’ll find that Panda Research isn’t accredited; which somewhat suggests a scam.
+If you go to the Better Business Bureau (BBB), you’ll find that Panda Research isn’t accredited; which isn’t a great sign.

-When you search for A&A Marketing, you’ll find that they’re rated ‘F’, the lowest of ratings.
+When you search for A&A Marketing, their parent company, you’ll find that they’re rated ‘F’, the lowest of ratings.
 This pretty much makes both of them untrustworthy companies.

 How Does Panda Research Work?